Clinical Pathology

 Compliance & Accreditation

-The Clinical Laboratory Industry is highly regulated for one primary reason: The information laboratories generate guide clinicians in the appropriate diagnosis, intervention, and management of the healthcare of the most important customer the patient.
+The clinical laboratory industry is highly regulated for one primary reason: The information laboratories generate guide clinicians in the appropriate diagnosis, intervention, and management of the healthcare of the most important customer, the patient.

 Laboratories are surveyed on a regular basis by a number of agencies to ensure compliance with laws and standards regarding laboratory testing.
-In addition to these external surveys, laboratories also conduct internal self-surveys and audits as well as performing surveys of peer organizations.
+In addition to these external surveys, laboratories also conduct internal self-inspections and audits as well as performing surveys of peer organizations.

 • College of American Pathologists (CAP)